conplementAG/azure-aks-kubernetes-workshop/04-infrastructure-deployment/README.md

 ### 1. Prerequisites

-- use the main docker container of this repo
-- use an env file including correct values e.g.: `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, etc. see also [here](../README.md)
-- create the service principals for [AD integration](https://docs.microsoft.com/en-us/azure/aks/azure-ad-integration)
+- Follow the 02-getting-started section.

 ### 2. Initialize terraform with remote state handling

-Navigate to the `terraform` folder inside the container and then initialize the terraform.
+Navigate to the `azure-kubernetes-workshop/04-infrastructure-deployment` folder inside the main container and then initialize the terraform.

 ```bash
 ./init_terraform.sh